dae9999nam/LLM_C/README.md

 # LLM

-#### This repository is to optimize LLM interface and performance using Multi-processing and Multi-threading in C Language.
+#### This repository is to Optimize LLM performance using Multi-processing and Multi-threading in C Language.

-#### Later on, Research in LLM in Python will be added.

-#### Obejective

-    To have hands-on practice in designing and developing a chatbot program, which involves the creation, management and coordination of processes.

 ## Multi-Processing

+### Obejective

+        Optimization of Performance of LLM using Multiprocessing - Divide User Prompt Acception and Inference

+### Model Description

+##### The LLM used is based on SmolLM by HuggingfaceTB.

-#### Llama3, an open-source variation of GPT, and complete single-thread LLM inference engine as the startpoint is provided.
+##### Llama3, an open-source variation of GPT, and complete single-thread LLM inference engine as the startpoint is provided.

 ##### the inference framework used is based on the open-source project llama2.c by Andrej Karpathy.

-##### the LLM used is based on SmolLM by HuggingfaceTB.
+### How it works

 ##### Please download the model and tokenizer to the same folder: